What is Electronic Display Eye Strain AKA Computer Vision Syndrome?

 How to prevent Computer Vision Syndrome

-Although CVS is not known to pose any adverse long-term effects to a person’s vision, it’s distracting and takes away from the productivity or enjoyment of the time spent.
+Most of the symptoms of CVS are not permanently damaging or long term, but they are distracting and take away from the productivity or enjoyment of the time spent on electronic devices.
 There are several things people can do to decrease or prevent bothersome CVS symptoms.